op2-platforms/op2cad/README.md

 After many years trying to manage CAD contents the traditionnal way (local machine/network) with some cloud integrations; I finally decided to move all my CAD contents to a Git platform in order to benefit from the powerfull features it as to offer, like version control, branching and files backup to name a few.

-It also give us the opportunity to build our CAD database directly on the C: drive, which is a huge advantage to anyone experimenting new workflows, offering us the peace of mind to experiment without fear of disturbing anyone else ongoing work; any change made is only available to you until it you send it to be integrated to the main branch.
+It also give us the opportunity to build our CAD database directly on the C: drive, which is a huge advantage to anyone experimenting new workflows, offering us the peace of mind to experiment without fear of disturbing anyone else ongoing work; any change made is only available to you until you send it to be integrated to the main branch.
 There is also a possible significant hardware performance gain to be made by keeping resource files directly to your C: drive and much more collaborative/development potential dues to it's open source form factor.

 &nbsp;